sparkflows/sparkflows-docs/docs/user-guide/user-guide/visualizations/working-with-idashboard.rst

 Dashboard
 =======================

-Fire allows creating Dashboard.
+Fire allows creating the dashboard.

-Fire allows create New Dataset using JDBC data type from MYSQL DB & use datasets in creating charts & dashboard.
+Fire allows to create new dataset using JDBC data type from MYSQL DB & use datasets in creating charts & dashboard.

 Creating Dashboard
 --------------------

-- For creating Dashboard, Create JDBC datasets if not available.
+- For creating dashboard, create JDBC datasets if not available.

-You can define a New Dataset by clicking on the ``Create Dataset`` button on the Dataset page.
+You can define a new dataset by clicking on the ``Create Dataset`` button on the Dataset page.

 It will bring up the dialog box below.
-Select the format of the file for which the new Dataset is being created.
+Select the format of the file for which the new dataset is being created.

 .. figure:: ../../../_assets/tutorials/dataset/jdbc_dataset.PNG
    :alt: Dataset